RobinHYuan/Baccarat-Engine/README.md

 ------------

 ## How to Play Baccarat:

+There are various versions of Baccarat, but we will focus on the simplest, called Punto Banco.The following textwill describe the algorithm in sufficient detail for completing this lab

 ####  Tabele 1: Score Conversion
 | Score | Cards |
 | ------------- | ------------- |